PauloHFS/authentication-authorization-poc/README.md

 - [ ] create a authorization flow
   - [ ] create a middleware to check if the user is authorized
   - [ ] create a autorization flow (roles and permissions)

+## How to run

+### Requirements

+- virtualenv
+- python3
+- pip3

+### Steps

+1. Clone the repository
+2. Create a virtualenv
+3. Install the requirements
+4. Run the server